RussellGerhard/RussellGerhard/README.md

 - 👋 Hi, I’m @RussellGerhard
 - 👀 I’m interested in full stack web development!
-- 🌱 I’m currently learning the MERN stack, but I like server-side templates as well.
+- 🌱 I’m currently learning the MERN stack.
 - 💞️ I’m looking to collaborate on full stack web projects that use Express or Flask with React, Pug, or Jinja2!
 - 📫 You can reach me at russellgerhard1@gmail.com